Registration of Charge

 How To Register

 Engage the services of a registered filing agent (e.g. law firm, accounting firm or corporate secretarial firm) to submit the Registration of Charge on behalf of the VCC.
-VCC officers (i.e. Directors and Secretaries) may submit the filing via the Registration of Charge online form.
+VCC officers (i.e. Directors and Secretaries) may submit the filing via VCC Portal (www.vcc.bizfile.gov.sg).

 After registration, ACRA will send an email notification confirming the registration of the charge.
-The email notification will serve as evidence that the VCC has complied with the requirements.
+The email notification serves as evidence that the VCC has complied with the requirements.

 Possible Outcomes of Late Registration